 If you plan on raising backyard chickens, chances are, you’ll start with chicks.
 Here is everything you need to know to begin your backyard chicken journey – starting with raising chicks!

-Raising your own chicks is easy and fun!
-Don’t be intimidated by the idea of raising your own chickens, they are much more carefree than you’d think!
-Let’s get started with: how to raise chicks!
+Raising your own fluffy chicks is easy and fun!
+Don’t be intimidated by the idea of raising baby chickens – they are much more carefree than you’d think!
+Let’s get started with this beginner’s guide on how to raise chicks.

 Chicks need to be kept very warm and require a heat lamp (brooder) to stay warm.
 If raised in nature, chicks are kept warm by their mother’s body heat.
 As they age, their mother will allow them to wander more frequently, but will continue to keep them warm until they are fully feathered at around 6 weeks.